alikeayush/Contact-Us/README.md

 The project structure follows the typical layout of a React application.
 The contact page components and styles are organized within the `src/components` directory.
 The main component responsible for rendering the contact page is `ContactPage.js`.

-## Getting Started

-To run this project locally, follow these steps:

-1. Clone the repository to your local machine: